 The top 5 companies in the SOXX ETF are Broadcom, Texas Instruments, NVIDIA, and Qualcomm.

-Another ETF similar to the SOXX is SMH.
-I have a detailed article comparing SOXX vs SMH and further discussion on the semiconductor sector.
+Two other ETFs similar to the SOXX are the SMH and the SOXQ.
+I have a detailed article comparing SOXX vs SMH and SOXX vs SOXQ along with further detailed discussion on the semiconductor sector.

 If you believe that software will eat the world, then this should be the ETF to choose!
 IGV holds a basket of North American software companies and is down 32% in the first half of the year.
 The top 5 companies in this ETF are Microsoft, Salesforce, Adobe, Oracle, and Intuit.